nextstrain/nextclade/docs/user/nextclade-web.md

 ### QC metrics

 Nextclade implements a variety of quality control metrics to quickly spot problems in your sequencing/assembly pipeline.
-You can get a quick idea which of your sequences are having problems by sorting the results table from bad to good ( click on the upper arrow in the column QC).
+You can get a quick idea which of your sequences are having problems by sorting the results table from bad to good (click on the upper arrow in the column "QC").
+Bad sequences are colored red, mediocre ones yellow and good ones white.
+You can view detailed results of the QC metrics by hovering your mouse over a sequences QC entry: click on the upper arrow in the column QC).
 Bad sequences are colored red, mediocre ones yellow and good ones white.
 You can view detailed results of the QC metrics by hovering your mouse over a sequences QC entry:

 ![QC hover](assets/web_QC.png)